-One who aspires to be a pastor will be a leader of leaders, a preacher and discipler who is skilled in church planting and growth.
-It is the most interesting and exciting work in the world.
-The kingdom need is for people of character who are not afraid to deal with challenge, change, and opportunity.
-The Pastoral Ministry program prepares graduates for this leadership as senior pastors, associate pastors, and other key positions.
+The Pastoral Ministry program prepares graduates for this leadership as senior pastors, associate pastors, chaplains and various para-church positions.
 As part of the Practical Theology department, we continue the longstanding heritage of the University to partner with the local church to evangelize, disciple, edify and unify believers to maturity in Christ.